hgrecco/simbio/docs/examples/compartments.md

 ```

 Here,
-we define a modul consisting of two inner compartments,
+we define a model consisting of two inner compartments,
 both containing hydrogen, oxygen and water.
 Water is synthesized in one compartment, and
 transported to the other compartment,